yevgeniywyszynski/spotifycaraoke/README.md

 2. Server configuration <br>
 git clone https://github.com/yevgeniywyszynski/spotifycaraoke-server.git

-npm install
+:one: npm install <br>
-Runs the app in the development mode npm run start Runs the server folder npm run devStart
+:two: Runs the app in the development mode npm run start <br>
+:three: Runs the server folder npm run devStart <br>

 Remember, the player will only work if you have purchased the Premium Spotify package